Brunei Darussalam country brief

 Australia-Brunei Darussalam Business Council

-The Australia-Brunei Darussalam Business Council (ABDBC) was established in 1994 in response to the growing interest in trade and investment between Australia and Brunei.
+The Australia-Brunei Darussalam Business Council (ABBC) was established in 1994 in response to the growing interest in trade and investment between Australia and Brunei.
 The Council's objectives are to foster friendship and understanding between the business communities of both countries, promote technical cooperation, trade, investment and tourism, and facilitate the development of new business strategies to enhance the bilateral business relationship.
-The ABDBC's founder and President is Mr Francis Wong.
-The contact details for the ABDBC are:
+The ABBC's founder and President is Mr Francis Wong.
+The contact details for the ABBC are:

 - Ph: 618 8221 5722